 In addition to his experience mainly in purchasing division at TOKAI RIKA CO., LTD., Mr. Kazunori Kato has experience in human resources and audit divisions of the Company.

-Number of Board of Directors meetings attended 12/12 (100%)
+Number of Board of Directors meetings attended 12/12 (100%) Number of Audit & Supervisory Board meetings attended 15/15 (100%) 12 ordinary meetings and 3 extraordinary meetings

 Full-time Audit & Supervisory Board Member

 Keiichi Toriyama (September 15, 1963)